 If you are a business that stores, processes or transmits customer credit card data then PCI DSS applies to you.
-Compliance is expected of all Australian businesses, no matter their size.
+PCI DSS Compliance is expected of all Australian businesses, no matter their size.

 By being PCI compliant your organisation is meeting the international standard for secure payment, thus building trust amongst customers, which is a valuable asset to your business as it directly leads to more sales.

 A part of being PCI compliant is having stronger firewalls, encryption and limits on retaining cardholder data, which makes you a much harder and less valuable target for cybercriminals.
 Hackers will struggle to get past your security and will not find what they are looking for thus reducing overall data breaches.

 Being PCI compliant helps your business stand out from the competition.
 Your high-security standards will increase your overall brand reputation amongst customers as they realise that you have put effort towards safeguarding their sensitive information.

 Is a good stepping stone towards other regulations

 Being PCI compliant whether that be level 1, 2, 3 or 4 is a sign that your organisation has taken serious steps towards safeguarding customer data.
 The steps that it takes to become PCI compliant are in line with achieving other internationally recognised data security standards like ISO or EU’s GDPR.

 StickmanCyber follows a 5-phase methodology to ensure your organisation achieves PCI DSS Compliance in Australia: